JoeyChen-95/ECSE425_Project/FinalProject/README.md

 ## Introduction
 VHDL description of a 5-stage MIPS pipeline implementing early branch resolution, forwarding, and hazard detection.
 This processor was implemented as a project deliverable for ECSE 425, Computer Organisation and Architecture.

+The directory "Pipeline Processor" includes all components of the processor.

+The directory "Unit Tests" includes all individual unit tests of each component.

+The directory "Test programs" includes 2 given benchmarks.

+For more detail, please refer to our project report.

 ## Requirement
 Since our program is run on EDA playground instead of Quartus and ModelSim, we do not submit the tcl file.
 EDA Playground can be accessed [here](https://www.edaplayground.com/home).
 To use EDA playground, the computer has to connect to the Internet.